 Long standing and excellent relationships exist between NWS Melbourne and the SKYWARN groups within east central Florida.
 Each individual county has an active communication network and operates SKYWARN networks (nets) on frequencies determined by nearby "repeaters."
 Repeaters are basically radio stations which use tall antennas to receive signals, then retransmit the signal so they can be heard over wider geographic ranges.

 Once per year, during the first weekend in December, a 24-hour communications test is conducted for SKYWARN operations at NWS offices throughout the country.
 Temporary antennas, and numerous transmitter locations are set up at each office, often with emergency power generators.
-Large groups of hams then make contacts with other radio operators throughout the world (see the results from the 2010 SKYWARN Recognition Day at NWS Melbourne).
+Large groups of hams then make contacts with other radio operators throughout the world.

 There are four general types of Severe Weather SKYWARN activation used by NWS Melbourne:

 (1) Informal Activation - This may be requested by WFO MLB when marginal severe weather is expected or a pulse storm (i.e. short duration) may affect a given county.
 In this situation, WFO MLB will contact designated county radio communicators, and request them to solicit reports, but not to "take over" the frequency from normal ham radio use.
 With informal activation, reports can still be received AND hams can use their repeaters for non-weather communications as well.
 Sometimes, NWS Melbourne hams will tune to a desired frequency when a short-lived/pulse storm is imminent and query anyone on frequency for reports of severe weather.